audience guide

 Imprimo is built around turning PDFs, text, and other source material into a workable first draft of cards so you start reviewing sooner.

-A better scheduler matters when your queue is large.
-Fewer mistimed repetitions means more room for practice questions, lectures, and sleep.
+When your queue gets large, timing matters.
+Fewer mistimed reviews means more room for practice questions, lectures, and sleep.

 Calmer mobile review between obligations